Limiting magnitude: Visual magnitude limit with a telescope

 where $D$ and $F$ are as stated above, $p$ is the observer's pupil diameter in centimetres, and $T$ is the telescope transmittance (e.g. 0.75 for a typical reflector).

 Fig. 14 from Crumey (2014).
 Magnitude limits determined by I.S.
 Bowen at Mount Wilson, compared with Crumey's formulae.

 Telescopic limiting magnitudes were investigated empirically by I.S.
 Bowen at Mount Wilson Observatory in 1947, and Crumey was able to use Bowen's data as a test of the theoretical model.
 Bowen did not record parameters such as his eye pupil diameter, naked-eye magnitude limit, or the extent of light loss in his telescopes; but because he made observations at a range of magnifications using three telescopes (with apertures 0.33 inch, 6 inch and 60 inch), Crumey was able to construct a system of simultaneous equations from which the remaining parameters could be deduced.
 Because Crumey used astronomical-unit approximations, and plotted on log axes, the limit "curve" for each telescope consisted of three straight sections, corresponding to exit pupil larger than eye pupil, exit pupil smaller, and sky background effectively black.
 Bowen's anomalous limit at highest magnification with the 60-inch telescope was due to poor seeing.
-As well as vindicating the theoretical model, Crumey was able to show from this analysis that the sky brightness at the time of Bowen's observations was approximately 21.27 mag arcsec^{−2}, highlighting the rapid growth of light pollution at Mount Wilson in the second half of the twentieth century.
+As well as vindicating the theoretical model, Crumey was able to show from this analysis that the sky brightness at the time of Bowen's observations was approximately 21.27 arcsec2, highlighting the rapid growth of light pollution at Mount Wilson in the second half of the twentieth century.